Texas Finance Festival

 Call for Papers

-The 26th Annual Texas Finance Festival (TFF) will be held on April 10-12, 2025 at the AT&T Executive Education and Conference Center at the University of Texas at Austin.
+The 27th Annual Texas Finance Festival (TFF) will be held on April 9-11, 2026 at the University of Texas at Austin.
 The conference is sponsored by the Department of Finance at the University of Texas at Austin.
 You are invited to submit papers on any topic in financial economics.

 The conference will exclusively feature presentations by junior researchers.
-The submitting author should be the person who presents and must have received their Ph.D. between 2016 and 2024.
-Co-authors outside of this range are completely fine and are more than welcome to attend.
+The submitting author should be the person who presents and must have received their PhD between 2017 and 2025.
+Coauthors outside of this range are fine and more than welcome to attend.

-The deadline for submissions is November 30, 2024 at midnight CST.
+The deadline for submissions is November 18, 2025 at 11:59 p.m.
+PST.
 The program will be announced in late January.

 Organization